stumburs/ada/README.md

 		fmt.Print("> ")
 		input, _ := reader.ReadString('\n')
 		input = strings.ReplaceAll(input, "\n", "")
-        // Get response from the bot session and print it

         // Get response and confidence score from the session response, confidence := session.GetResponse(input)